 What We Look for in a Rare or Heritage Chicken Breed

 These favourites were chosen for their friendliness, hardiness, beauty and the beauty of the eggs.
-If a breed is not as good in one area it makes up for it in another area.
-We like to be able to have the extra roosters for the table, want a rainbow of eggs and want cold hardy friendly pet chickens with personality!
-Our winters typically don't get much colder than -25 Celsius, and summer not much over +30 Celsius to give you frame of reference for hardy.
+If a breed is not as good in one area, it makes up for it in another area.
+We like to be able to have the extra roosters for the table, want a rainbow of eggs and want cold-hardy, friendly pet chickens with personality!
+Our winters typically don't get much colder than -25 degrees Celsius, and summer not much over +30 degrees Celsius—to give you a frame of reference for hardy.

 10. Black Penedesenca

-These are heavy Spanish chocolate (and pink) egg laying meat breed that roost no higher than waist high.
+These are heavy Spanish chocolate (and pink) egg-laying meat breeds that roost no higher than waist-high.
 They mature fast and pullets start to lay earlier than any breed we have.
 They lay an XL speckled to plain matt dark egg, sometimes covered with a white coating that makes them look pink.

 9. Black Sumatra

 These are an intelligent "one-person" chicken, like a cat.
-They lay medium chalky white eggs maybe 3-4 a week on average.
+They lay three to four medium chalky white eggs a week on average.
 Black Sumatras are talkative and chatter and make noises no other breeds do.
 Their flights at knee height across the barnyard alarm the other birds and are a constant source of amusement for us.
-They can be flighty in the coop, and do move fast.
-Some don't become tame til laying age, others come running as day old chicks.
+They can be flighty in the coop and do move fast.
+Some don't become tame until laying age; others come running as day-old chicks.

 8. Ameraucana: Wheaten and Lavender